Daniel166590/Spring25-Database-Management-Project/README.md

 4. **Populate initial data (one-time)**
    - The `/backend/api` folder contains separate scripts solely for loading the database at setup:
      - Update your DB credentials in `backend/api/Javatest.js`.
+          ```js
+           const connection = mysql.createConnection({
+             host: 'localhost', // Update this with your database host
+             user: 'root',      // Your MySQL username
+             password: '', // Your MySQL password
+             database: 'mooflixz_db', // Your database name
+             port: 3306         // Your MySQL port, default is usually 3306
+           });
+           ```
      - Run the loader script once:
        ```bash
        node backend/api/test.js